nfodere-42/push_swap/README.md

 # Instructions

 To compile the push_swap project, simply navigate to the project folder, open a terminal, and run the make command.
 Thanks to the Makefile, the entire process is automated.
-After that, a file named push_swap will be created, which becomes an executable once you run chmod +x push_swap.
+After that, a file named push_swap will be created, which becomes an executable once you run `chmod +x push_swap`.

-To run push_swap, after completing the steps above, just type ./push_swap {unsorted numbers} in the terminal while inside the same folder as the executable.
+To run push_swap, after completing the steps above, just type `./push_swap {unsorted numbers}` in the terminal while inside the same folder as the executable.
 The program will output the operations it performs.
-You can pipe the output into | wc -l to see how many operations were required for the numbers you provided.
+You can pipe the output into `| wc -l` to see how many operations were required for the numbers you provided.